Truth isn’t an objective matter, contrary to what modernist Christians say

 Jesus subverts cultural norms by relating directly to women, for example.
 Paul erases the distinction between Jews and Greeks, slave and free.
 Throughout the Bible, there are warnings for people who collect power with military might and with wealth.
 God’s harshest rebuke of Israel comes from their unsavory alliances with foreign powers for military domination.
 Jesus warns rather plainly that wealth can rot your heart, in the Sermon on the Mount.

-The power we have from the world is intrinsic, not inherent.
+The power we have from the world is inherent, not intrinsic.

 That doesn’t make it holy however.
 The project at hand is not to simply exercise power over others and become the oppressors ourselves.
 In our society, because of how embedded these power structures are, it’s hard to imagine power ever changing hands.
 Black people have a history of oppression in the United States that the U.S. was indeed founded upon, and that a reversal of course, whether through revolution or gradualism, seems unlikely.